zephyrproject-rtos/zephyr/doc/getting_started/installation_mac.rst

 =============================

-In the Zephyr kernel source tree we provide two configurations for both ARM and X86 that can be used to pre-select the options needed for building the toolchain.
+In the Zephyr kernel source tree we provide two configurations for both ARM and X86 that can be used to preselect the options needed for building the toolchain.
 The configuration files can be found in :file:`${ZEPHYR_BASE}/scripts/cross_compiler/`.